-Alena Walentin (formerly Lugovkina) is a Vice-Chair of the British Flute Society, an Associate of the Royal Academy of Music, an Altus Artist and signed artist with Scandinavian agency "Granvig artists".
+Alena Walentin is an Altus Artist, a former Vice-Chair of the British Flute Society and an Associate of the Royal Academy of Music.

 Alena has gained a reputation of one of the most versatile young flautists, being a soloist, chamber musician and guest Principal flute with leading orchestras, as well as workshop leader, adjudicator, chamber music tutor and flute professor.

 Mrs Walentin is a reciepient of numerous prizes such as the 1st prizes 1st at the British Flute Society’s Competitions,International Flute Competition “Friedrich Kuhlau”(Germany) and Royal Academy of Music flute competition.
 She has also won several prestigious awards including awards from the Augustinus Foundation, Worshipful Company of Musicians, the Hattori Foundation, The Leverhulme Trust, The Philharmonia MMSF, Wolfson Foundation and many other.